 -

 Drive belt.
 A thin belt wraps the drum and the motor pulley.
 It stretches, frays, and snaps with age.
 When it breaks, the motor spins freely with no load.
-Pull the top panel, look for the belt off the drum or lying in the cabinet.
-Spin the drum by hand.
-If it turns with zero resistance, the belt is gone.
+Confirming it requires pulling the top panel and front cabinet to inspect inside.

 -